Oster Science Fair 2025-2026

 Can my student team up with a friend or twin in the same grade?

-My student didn’t register.
-Can they still bring in the poster on March 14?
+What if my student didn’t register?
+Can they still bring a poster on February 27?

-No, registration is required ahead of time.
-The Science Fair team needs to plan for all posters in advance, and no last-minute submissions will be accepted.
+No. Registration is required in advance.
+The Science Fair team needs to plan space for all posters, and no last-minute submissions will be accepted.